puppetlabs/puppetlabs-app_modeling/README.md

 }
 ```

-The component instances created are given titles
-"${app_instance_name}-${node_name}".
-This works well if the application
-definition uses collect_component_titles to declare components.
+The component instances created are given titles `"${app_instance_name}-${node_name}"`.
+This works well if the application definition uses `collect_component_titles` to declare components.

 #### `create_node_order`

-This function can be used in the site block to create order only applications.
-It accepts a name for the application and a list of node layers.
-It creates an
-instance of app_modeling::node_order where the nodes at each layer depend on
-all the nodes in the previous layer.
+This function can be used in site blocks for applications in which the assigned nodes must run in order.
+This function accepts a title for the application and a list of node layers.
+It then creates an instance of `app_modeling::node_order` where the nodes at each layer depend on all the nodes in the previous layer.

-The following code will create a dependency between two nodes.
-Whenever these
-nodes are both in an orchestrator job node1 will run before node2.
-These nodes
-can also be targeted with `puppet job run --application
+The following example creates a dependency between two nodes.
+Whenever an orchestrator job is run on these nodes, `node1` will always run before `node2`.
+You can run an orchestrator job on these nodes with `puppet job run --application App_modeling::Node_order['node1-node2']`.
-App_modeling::Node_order['node1-node2']`.

 ```puppet
 site {